 Reputable electronics recyclers take extra precautions to safely dispose of all harmful materials in the equipment throughout the entire recycling process.
 Cohen is dual certified by the recycling industry’s leading standards for quality, environmental health and safety: R2 and RIOS.

 Cohen and most other recycling companies will accept any size and brand of laptops.
-The size, weight, and condition of the laptops will determine the monetary value or applicability of fees.
+The size, weight, and condition of the laptops will determine the monetary value.

 Yes!
 Like laptops, printers are made of recyclable materials.
 Read more about printer recycling here.